HONEYMOON// A Weekend in Melbourne //

 134 Toorak Rd, South Yarra | www.nedsbake.com.au

 We walked past this place a few times and from what we could see it seemed to be busy for breakfast, lunch and dinner.
 We were meeting friends and needed somewhere nice for our last night.
 Since booking a table can be hard in Melbourne, the fact that you could ended up being a deciding factor, but not one we regretted.

 Put on ya nice jeans and go hungry, this is a starter, main, desserts and wine to match kinda joint so save up a bit of cash and enjoy it.
 The menu was small but well thought out and what I would suspect you call somewhat "Modern Australian".
 They seem to like sous vide but managed not to be too stuffy.
 The perfect amount of fancy with enough vibe to ensure you order that next glass of wine.

 Serotonin Dealer Cafe - For the Health Nut

-Out in the Burbs, this one is for the health nuts although I'm confident that everyone would something to satisfy on their extensive brunch style menu.
-The offering is meat free but in my opinion, it's not missed, these guys were on the Buckwheat pancake, vegan nourish bowl yogi train long before it was the norm and they have done an amazing job, house-made meals using fair trade organic ingredients.
+Out in the ‘burbs, this one is for the health nuts, although I'm confident that everyone would find something to satisfy on their extensive brunch style menu.
+The offering is meat free but in my opinion, it's not missed.
+These guys were on the buckwheat pancake, vegan nourish bowl, yogi train long before it was the norm and they have done an amazing job of house-made meals using fair trade organic ingredients.

 52 Madden Grove, Burnley | serotonindealer.com